kamadorueda/machine/README.md

     `$ source ~/.nix-profile/etc/profile.d/bashrc`

-1. Install timedoctor as explained in the [Timedoctor's download page](https://www.timedoctor.com/es/download.html)
+1. Install Timedoctor as explained in the [Timedoctor's download page](https://www.timedoctor.com/es/download.html)

     This step is required to be done in the host as timedoctor